ouhouhsami/django-imapauth/README.md

 django-imapauth
 ===============

-django-imapauth is a simple Imap authentification backend for django.
+django-imapauth is a simple IMAP authentification backend for django.

 Quick start